Our purposes include:

 The annual Harvest Home celebration described in the earlier History is still regularly held.
 The day includes a special Worship service, receiving of a special offering, a pot-luck dinner, and an afternoon program.
 These afternoons have seen musical programs, missions trips talks, skits and poetry readings, and reminiscences.
 The highlight of the day is always the fellowship with former members and friends of the Donnellson congregation.

 Sunday School today has two departments, a Primary Department and an Adult Department.
 In 1969 there were four Primary classes which met in the church basement.
 There were six Adult classes, composed of Junior High, High School, College, Co-Workers (married couples), Men's Bible and Comrades (meeting in devotional and social contexts).
-In 2016 there is one Adult Sunday School class and two classes for Children (ages 3-10).
+In 2016 there was one Adult Sunday School class and two classes for Children (ages 3-10).
+In 2019, the Children's class no longer meets.
 Each Sunday, people having birthdays make contributions to the Birthday Box.
 This money has been used for various projects, such as the purchase of sixteen small chairs for the children and of Christian and American flags. [from One Hundred and Fiftieth Anniversary...
 Church History 1819-1969.
 Page 9-10 and 12-13.]

 A Parishwide Family Conference, begun in 1973, has replaced Vacation Bible School and continues through the years, with our church taking an active part each year, providing teachers, worship leaders, coordinating special speakers, and helping with refreshments. [from Donnellson Presbyterian Church 1969-1985.
 Page 2.]